ramseyjiang/go_mid_to_senior/patterns/creational/readme.md

 families without specifying their concrete classes.
 It provides an interface for creating all distinct products but leaves the actual product creation to concrete factory classes.
 Each factory type corresponds to a certain product variety.

+The Prototype pattern provides the client code with a general interface for working with all objects that support cloning.
+This interface makes the client code independent of the concrete classes of objects that it clones.
+The aim of the Prototype pattern is to have an object or a set of objects that is already created at compilation time, but you can clone as many times as you want at runtime.An object that supports cloning is called a prototype.
+Here’s how it works: you create a set of objects, configured in various ways.
+When you need an object like the one you’ve configured, you just clone a prototype instead of constructing a new object from scratch.

+It's worth mentioning that these patterns are not thread-free.

 ----------------------------------------------------------------------------------------------------------------------------------
 we have seen the differences when approaching the same problem with two different solutions–the Abstract factory and the Builder pattern.
 As